Kartheek811/loan-status-prediction/README.md

 # 🧠 Loan Status Prediction System

-A machine learning project that predicts whether a loan application will be approved or not based on applicant data.
-The system uses a Support Vector Machine (SVM) model trained on a real-world dataset.
+This project predicts whether a loan will be approved based on applicant details using a Support Vector Machine (SVM) model.
+The goal is to automate loan decision-making with high accuracy.

+🔗 **Live App**: [Click here to try it out]👉(https://loan-status-prediction-system.streamlit.app/)

 ---

 ## 🚀 Features

-- Predicts loan approval using Support Vector Machine (SVM)
+- Predicts loan approval using SVM
-- Over 85% accuracy on evaluation data
+- ~85% accuracy on test data
-- Simple and clean data preprocessing
+- Clean data preprocessing pipeline
-- Confusion matrix and accuracy display
+- Confusion matrix and accuracy score output
+- Interactive UI using Streamlit

 ---

 ## 📌 Problem Statement

-Financial institutions receive many loan applications daily.
-Manual verification is time-consuming and prone to human error.
-This ML-based system helps automate loan approval decisions based on applicant information.
+Manual review of loan applications is slow and prone to human error.
+This ML-based system helps financial institutions automate decisions efficiently by predicting outcomes based on applicant data.

 ---

-## 🛠️ Tech Stack
+## 🛠️ Technologies Used

 - **Language**: Python
 - **Libraries**: Pandas, NumPy, Scikit-learn
 - **Model**: Support Vector Machine (SVM)
-- **Environment**: Jupyter Notebook or Python script
+- **Web Interface**: Streamlit

 ---